ricardoom/dominotrono/content/portfolio/nypl-blogs.md

 svgColorClass: 'site-color--acid-green'
 tags:
   [
-    'visual design',
+    'Visual Design',
-    'UX',
+    'User Experience',
-    'progressive enhancement',
+    'Progressive Enhancement',
-    'responsive design',
+    'Responsive Design',
-    'accessibility',
+    'Accessibility',
   ]
 weight: 2
 projectRoles: ['Design Lead']
 projectClients: ['NYPL']
 projectCredits:
-  ['Edwin Guzman', 'Kang Ting Peng', 'Willa Armstrong', 'Courtney McGee']
+  ['Edwin Guzman', 'Kang Ting Peng', 'Willa Armstrong', 'Courtney McGee', 'Jinu Yang (Second Story)']
 projectDate: '2016-2018'
-projectDesc: ''
+projectDesc: 'Our goal was a ground-up overhaul of the blogging platform.
+Complete with new layouts, publishing admin, and interface as well as "deep" content linking across the catalog and various other applications.'
 ---

-## Project Details:
+## Project Details

 A component of the NYPL redesign efforts centered around a significant overhaul of the Blogs section.
 We were tasked to evaluate critical areas of the blog to improve.
-From improving basic readability to restructuring the layout, we approached the task with two key constituencies in mind, our readers and our bloggers.
+From improving basic readability to restructuring the layout, we approached the task with two key constituencies in mind; our readers and our bloggers.

 {{< image_wrapper class="portfolio-image-wrapper" >}}